LeoKuhorev/bus-mall/README.md

     - chart that shows only items that user voted for with corresponding number of views, votes and rating.
 The favorite item/items bar has different color so that it can be easily distinguished;
     - if user wants to see the list of the items they voted for, there's a button for that;
 - number of votes left, items per page, votes and views count are stored in local storage and are retrieved when user refreshes the page or closes the browser completely.
 Date from local storage will be cleared when user fully completes the survey (all 25 votes are spent);
+- start over button will nullify all counters and start the survey again;

 TOOLS USED:
 - chart.js API